progressivis/progressivis/doc/notebooks.md

 ##### Function:

-Allows a user to integrate vega-based visualizations from customized schemas into a scenario.
-Schemas can be edited, saved and reused in a similar way to `CSV loader` settings.
+Allows a user to integrate Vega-based visualizations from customized schemas into a scenario.
+Schemas can be edited, saved, and reused in a similar way to `CSV loader` settings.

 NB: The entry for an _Any Vega_ widget is always a `Facade`.